 Except in cases of imminent danger to the health or safety of an employee, advanced notice of domestic violence leave shall be required.
 If such imminent danger exists, the employee shall notify the employer within 3 workdays that the leave was taken or is being taken.
 The notification may be communicated to the employer by the employee, a family member of the employee or the employee's counselor, social worker, health care worker, member of the clergy, shelter worker, legal advocate or other professional who has assisted the employee in addressing the effects of the abusive behavior.
-If an unscheduled absence occurs, an employer shall not take any negative action against the employee's last unauthorized absence in the instance of consecutive days of unauthorized absences, provides any of the documentation found in (1) to (7) below.
-An employer may require documentation that the leave is consistent with clauses (i) to (iii) as referenced above; provided, however, that an employer shall not require an employee to show evidence of an arrest, conviction or other law enforcement documentation for such abusive behavior.
+If an unscheduled absence occurs, an employer shall not take any negative action against the employee if the employee, within 30 days from the unauthorized absence or within 30 days from the employee's last unauthorized absence in the instance of consecutive days of unauthorized absences, provides any of the documentation found in (1) to (7) below.
+An employer may require documentation that the employee or employee's family member has been a victim of abusive behavior and that the leave is consistent with clauses (i) to (iii) as referenced above; provided, however, that an employer shall not require an employee to show evidence of an arrest, conviction or other law enforcement documentation for such abusive behavior.
 The documentation shall be provided to the employer within a reasonable period after the employer requests it